 David J. Waxse, lawyer member of the Commission, practices in Overland Park, Kansas, with the firm of Shook, Hardy & Bacon L.L.P.
 He received a B.A. from the University of Kansas in 1967 and a Juris Doctorate from Columbia University in 1971.
 He served as Municipal Judge of the City of Shawnee from 1973 - 1980.
 Waxse, in his career, has lectured on employment law and other topics at the University of Kansas, the University of Missouri at Kansas City, Washburn Law School, the Kansas Bar Association, the Kansas City Metropolitan Bar Association, National Association of College and University Attorneys, and Council on Education in Management.
 He is a co-author of Kansas Employment Law (1985), Litigating Employment Law Cases (1987), and Kansas Employment Law Handbook (1991).
-Waxse is Vice President and an elected member of the Board of Governors of the Kansas Bar Association and a member of the American Bar Association, Johnson County Bar Association, Kansas City Metropolitan Bar Association, and American Employment Law Council.
+Waxse has served as President of the Kansas Bar Association and as a member of its Board of Governors.
+He is also a member of the American Bar Association, Johnson County Bar Association, Kansas City Metropolitan Bar Association, American Employment Law Council, and the Kansas Justice Initiative Commission.
 He also served as a member of the Civil Justice Reform Act Advisory Committee for the United States District Court for the District of Kansas.
 Waxse became a member of the Commission in October 1992.